knpuniversity/symfony/knpu/extra-form-theming/form-rendering-functions.md

 But check *this* out!
 Most of these functions *also* have an argument called `variables`.
 I know, that's a *really* generic-sounding argument.
-But it turns out that when it comes to doing kicking butt with form rendering, these *variables* are the key.
+But it turns out that when it comes to kicking butt with form rendering, these *variables* are the key.